NovatecConsulting/camunda-aws-s3-connector/README.md

 | filePath      | absolute path to the file to upload        | `=filePath`                 |
 | contentType   | the content type of the content            | `=contentType`              |

 NOTE: please do not put secrets directly into your configuration.
-Please use the [secret provider mechanism](https://docs.camunda.io/docs/components/connectors/use-connectors/#using-secrets) provided by camunda 8
+See the secrets section for more details.

 #### How it looks in the modeller
 <img src="assets/connector-config-example.png" alt="how it looks like in the modeller" width="400" />